-During the year 684,075, rights were granted to KMP under the Rights Plan.
-The fair value of the performance rights was calculated by an independent expert, Mercer Consulting, using a discounted cash flow methodology.
-The following inputs were used to estimate the fair value of the share-based payment arrangements for the year:
+During the year 684,075, rights were granted to key management personnel under the Rights Plan.
+The fair value of the performance rights was calculated by an independent expert, Mercer Consulting, using a discounted cashflow methodology.
+The following inputs were used to estimate the fair value of the share based payment arrangements for the year:

 Grant date 29 February 2016

 Share price at grant date \$3.05

-Exercise price \$nil
+Exercise price \$Nil

-Dividend yield 4.40%
+Dividend vield 4.40%